crazycoder44/alx-airbnb-database/database-adv-script/index_performance.md

 Identify and create indexes to improve query performance by analyzing high-usage columns in the User, Booking, and Property tables.

+## Files

+- `database_index.sql` - Contains all CREATE INDEX commands and performance measurement queries
+- `index_performance.md` - This documentation file with analysis and results

 ## High-Usage Column Analysis

 ### User Table High-Usage Columns